 Getting there: The best way to get there is by car – parking rates are $0.60/30min, capped at $5 for overnight charges.
 Alternatively, take a Grab down from the nearest MRT of Paya Lebar (~$11 without surge).
 On weekends only, you can also take bus 401 and alight at Opp P/G @ Big Splash.
 Walk 1 minute to reach Coastal PlayGrove.

-For more park guides and other things to do in Singapore, also read:
+For more things to do with children in Singapore, also read:

 Photography by John Low.